 The California Film Commission prepares for year FOUR of the expanded Film & Television Tax Credit Program 2.0.
-Results from the Commission's 2017 Progress Report (due in September), are on-track to affirm the expanded program is working precisely as intended.
+Results from the Commission's Progress Report2018 (due in September), are on-track to affirm the expanded program is working precisely as intended.

 Visit the CFC's website for application periods on TV projects and Feature Films.

 Online Application Portal is Live for Independent Projects (Transferable Tax Credits) and Non-Independent Feature Films (Non-Transferable Tax Credits).

 Applicants should begin to prepare their budget and materials early.
 You will need a completed and tagged budget in order to fill out the application.
 Be sure to carefully read the Budget/Tagging Instructions so that you can accurately tag your budget.